GravityKit/GravityExport-Lite/readme.txt

 * Updated: PHPSpreadsheet updated to 1.9.0.
 Package to `^1.3`.

 = 1.6.3 =
-* Bugfix: Radio and checkboxes caused unforseen error on shorttag for GF.
+* Bugfix: Radio and checkboxes caused unforeseen error on short tag for GF.

 = 1.6.2 =
-* Bugfix: Referenced unavailble contstant.
+* Bugfix: Referenced unavailable constant.
 * Bugfix: short code had an breaking edge case.

 = 1.6.1 =
 * Security: Removed old style URL.
-If you were using it, please regenate the URL.
+If you were using it, please regenerate the URL.
-* Enhancement: Added `[gfexcel_download_link id=2]` shorttag for Wordpress and `{gfexcel_download_link}` for GF notification.
+* Enhancement: Added `[gfexcel_download_link id=2]` short tag for Wordpress and `{gfexcel_download_link}` for GF notification.
-* Enhancement: Added reset of download counter (also refactored all couter code to SRP class).
+* Enhancement: Added reset of download counter (also refactored all counter code to SRP class).
 * Enhancement: Added setting to format prices as numeric values.
 * Enhancement: Added a download event so you can append logic to the download moment.
 * Enhancement: Added `CreatedBy` field to easily change `user_id` to `nickname` or `display_name`.
 Use filter `gfexcel_meta_created_by_property`.